bercikovalik/ScholarshipCalc/README.md

 - Streamlit: For creating an interactive GUI that allows real-time adjustments and visualizations.
 - Excel: As the primary format for input and output files, ensuring easy integration with existing university workflows.

 Feel free to explore the code and adapt it to similar scholarship distribution scenarios.
-Contributions are welcome!